FlipperSavva/flipperzero-firmware/documentation/file_formats/BadUsbScriptFormat.md

 ## Command syntax

-BadUsb app uses extended Duckyscript syntax.
+ntax.
 It is compatible with classic USB Rubber Ducky 1.0 scripts but provides some additional commands and features, such as custom USB ID, ALT+Numpad input method, SYSRQ command, and more functional keys.

 ## Script file format